SAP-samples/teched2025-DA262/exercises/walkthrough/README.md

 - Create a full-stack CAP application using SAP Build Code.

-- Model data and generate services with Joule.
+- Model data and generate services with SAP Joule.

 - Implement custom business logic in your CAP service.